Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory

-While regular blood level monitoring is not indicated in most patients, the test is useful to identify noncompliance
+Identifying noncompliance, although regular blood level monitoring is not indicated in most patients

-Steady-state serum concentrations associated with optimal response to citalopram are in the range of 100 to 250 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa) and 50 to 130 ng/mL when S-citalopram (Lexapro) is administered.
+Steady-state serum concentrations associated with optimal response to citalopram are in the range of 100 ng/mL to 250 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa) and 50 ng/mL to 130 ng/mL when S-citalopram (Lexapro) is administered.

 The most common toxicities associated with excessive serum concentration are fatigue, impotence, insomnia, and anticholinergic effects.
 The toxic range for R,S-citalopram is >400 ng/mL and S-citalopram is >250 ng/mL.